rinojs/rinojs/README.md

 ### 8. Javascript import and require

-In version 0.7.0, you can import and require Javascript files (packages and modules).
+From version 0.7.0, you can import and require Javascript modules.
 However you should only import and require from entry .tot file.
+From version 0.8.1, you can preload tot files.
+So it is much better to place them in the first tot file that is preloading.

 - Only use it from starting file.
 For example: index.tot
 - Once loaded it is available from whole scope, every tot file that is connected to entry .tot file